22 (Taylor Swift song): "22 (Taylor's Version)"

-Swift re-recorded of "22" for her second re-recorded album, Red (Taylor's Version).
+Swift re-recorded "22" for her second re-recorded album, Red (Taylor's Version) (2021).
 She posted a snippet of the re-recorded song, titled "22 (Taylor's Version)", on her Instagram on August 5, 2021.
 Red (Taylor's Version) was released on November 12, 2021, by Republic Records; it is part of Swift's move to claim the ownership to her master recordings after a public dispute with her former label Big Machine and talent manager Scooter Braun.

 "22 (Taylor's Version)" was produced by Swift, Shellback, and Christopher Rowe.
 In reviews of Red (Taylor's Version), some critics remarked that "22" was one of Swift's best pop songs, with Olivia Horn from Pitchfork deeming it one of her "great masterpieces".
 In Slant Magazine, Jonathan Keefe commented that though the 2012 version was indiscernible from the music of other pop stars of the era, the 2021 re-recorded version improved with a wistful tone.

-"22 (Taylor's Version)" peaked within the top 40 of singles charts in Australia, Canada, and Singapore.
-It peaked at number 52 on the US Billboard Hot 100 and number 30 on the Billboard Global 200.
+Commercially, "22 (Taylor's Version)" entered the countries of Singapore (17), Australia (27), the Canadian Hot 100 (33), and Portugal (151).
+In the United States, the song debuted and peaked at number 52 on the Billboard Hot 100, where it extended her record of most chart entries among women.
+On non-national charts, the song reached number 36 on New Zealand's Hot Singles Chart and number 49 on the United Kingdom's Audio Streaming Chart.
+It also peaked at number 30 on the Billboard Global 200.